 Various accessories add to cost

 If you're willing to spend up for attractive, high-quality blinds within a wide range of styles and mechanism choices, Serena Shades by Lutron won't disappoint.
+According to Sutton, the brand is an industry leader: "They have such a range of different options, with a big range of different mechanisms that work with most kinds of fabrics."
 Contacting the company for professional installation allows you to work out essentially any treatment type or size you need, but even ordering online from the DIY catalog offers impressive customization options.

 With the Smart Roller Shades, you can choose between three light-filtering fabric styles (sheer, translucent, or blackout) and dozens of colors and textures.
 You can add a fabric-wrapped or metallic fascia to cover the roll and opt for a battery-operated or wired power source (plug-in adapter required unless it's professionally hardwired).
 There are also Smart Honeycomb Shades and Smart Wood Blinds available.